hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 from ClusterTable GROUP BY BlueprintType;
 ```

 Note that, all data illustrated is for understanding purposes only.
-There is no relavence to the actual performance claim from HPE GreenLake.
+There is no relevance to the actual performance claim from HPE GreenLake.

 ![SampleGrafanaDashboard](/img/sample-chart.jpg "Sample Grafana Dashboard (Data is for illustrative purpose only.
 Axis are hidden)")